shreeyahi/study-fatigue-risk-analyzer/README.md

 I wanted to see what a project like this would actually turn into if I tried to model something from my own life instead of abstract data or benchmarks.
 School gets intense, routines aren’t always consistent, and I was curious whether patterns in things like sleep, study time, stress, and energy could be learned in a meaningful way.

-This wasn’t about “fixing” anything or making big claims — I just wanted to explore how AI could be used as a tool to reflect on habits rather than judge them.
+This wasn’t about “fixing” anything or making big claims.
+I just wanted to explore how AI could be used as a tool to reflect on habits rather than judge them.

 ---